Safeguarding Your Cloud

 Q.: What are the primary cloud security challenges organizations face in 2023?

 A.: In 2023, organizations encounter a range of cloud security challenges, including vulnerabilities in cloud infrastructure, security threats from hackers and malware, misconfigurations and human errors, insider threats, and more.
-These challenges stem from the complex nature of cloud environments and the ever-evolving threat landscape.
+These challenges stem from the complex nature of cloud environments and the evolving threat landscape.

 Question 2.